Documentation – Current v24.2

 • Comprehensive Imatest help can be found on the Documentation page (the Table of Contents)

-• The Help dropdown menu (top menu in the Imatest software) has links to important online documentation.
+• The Learn icon (top menu in the Imatest software) has links to important online documentation.

 • Tooltips (blocks of text that appear for a few seconds when you hover the mouse above a button) contain concise descriptions of the button function.